Important information about your student visa

 - Confirmation of Acceptance for Studies (CAS)

-- Your International English Language Test System (IELTS) certificate
+- Your International English Language Test System (IELTS) certificate (if stated on your CAS)

 - Your original qualification certificates and transcripts - you will not require the original qualifications/transcripts as stated on your CAS if you are studying at Bachelor degree level and above as the University is a Higher Education Provider with a Track Record of Compliance – we recommend that you have this information available if UKVI ask you to supply it